 You may also be told to reduce the amount of salt in your diet.

-Children with minimal change disease usually respond better to corticosteroids than adults.
+Children usually respond better to corticosteroids than adults.
 Children often respond within the first month.

 - You develop symptoms of minimal change disease